dsw88/fhe-assignment-alexa-skill/README.md

 ** "Joseph has Treat" if you have a family member named Joseph who is assigned to treat this week ** "Joseph is assigned Treat" if you have a family member named Joseph who is assigned to treat this week

+Sometimes Alexa doesn't always hear you correctly, the next two utterances let you fix that.
+* "Alexa, delete the family member Joseph"
+* "Alexa, delete the assignment Treat"

+You can always start the setup over and fix errors by saying, "Alexa, tell FHE assignments to run setup."

 The skill also tries hard to catch any unknown utterances you say to it so that the developer can enhance the skill with your feedback.